 Crossley Street, Askam-in-Furness

-Modest early twentieth century chapel serving small former industrial town.
+A modest early twentieth-century chapel serving a small former industrial town.

 Original Date: 1907